MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/fileorganizer/readme.txt

 6. File archive as ZIP

 == Changelog ==

+= 1.0.5 (Nov 29, 2023) =
+* [Task] Tested compatibility with WordPress 6.4.
+No functional changes made.
+The plugin is fully compatible with WordPress 6.4.

 = 1.0.4 (sep 19, 2023) =
 * [Improvement] FileOrganizer file manager is now only accessible for users with the 'Activate Plugins' role.
 And in the Pro version other roles can be granted file manager access by the Supper administrator.